UtkarshSingh10/UtkarshSingh10/README.md

 - 👋 Hi, I’m Utkarsh
 - 👀 I’m interested in Software Development and work as a Salesforce Developer.
-Apart from Development I like talking about Sports, Science, History and Philosophy.
+Apart from Code I like talking about Sports, Science, Technology, History and Philosophy.
 - 🌱 I’m currently learning Python.

 <!---